zenrocklabs/zenrock-docs/docs/docs/introduction/introduction.md

 ## Zenrock Products

-### zrSign
-zrSign is Zenrock's smart contract solution to expose MPC (Multi-Party Computation) technology for smart contract supported networks.
-Starting with EVM, we are also expanding to other networks like Solana.
-By leveraging Zenrock's MPC technology, zrSign ensures that private keys are never exposed, providing a high level of security for users.

-Developers can interface zrSign smart contracts to integrate it into their own dApps, allowing them to request digital signatures for transactions on various supported networks without the need to manage private keys directly.
-This not only simplifies the development process but also enhances security by reducing the risk of key exposure.

-An integration with zrSign comes with additional benefits such as increased speed through a direct MPC response and remote execution of transactions on supported networks.
-Furthermore, cross-chain transactions don't require to be initiated via bridges, which can be a security risk and are often a single point of failure.

-Read more about zrSign [here](../zrSign/_category_.json).

 ### zrChain
 zrChain is Zenrock's own blockchain and the home of the native ROCK token.
-It is a sovereign application-specific blockchain built with the Cosmos SDK and extends the features that are present on zrSign. zrChain is secured by the economic security of the ROCK token, but also through assets on Ethereum through an new Eigenlayer integration as zrChain's AVS (Actively Validated Services).
+It is a sovereign application-specific blockchain built with the Cosmos SDK. zrChain is secured by the economic security of the ROCK token, but also through assets on Ethereum through an new Eigenlayer integration as zrChain's AVS (Actively Validated Services).

 zrChain comes with various tools to make MPC easier to use and access as well as manage the keys and their assets.
 Workspaces play the core role where users can collectively request keys and signatures to interact across various blockchain networks backed by zrChain's own policy engine that manages authorizations.